batoolmalkawii/data-structures-and-algorithms-python/data_structures_and_algorithms_python/data_structures/linked_list/README.md

         * list.includes(11) -> False
     7. Can properly return a collection of all the values that exist in the linked list.
         * print(list) -> "{ 9 } -> { 7 } -> { 5 } -> { 3 } -> NULL"

+    8. Can successfully add a node to the end of the linked list.
+    9. Can successfully add multiple nodes to the end of a linked list.
+    10. Can successfully insert a node before a node located i the middle of a linked list.
+    11. Can successfully insert a node before the first node of a linked list.
+    12. Can successfully insert after a node in the middle of the linked list.
+    13. Can successfully insert a node after the last node of the linked list.
+    14. Can successfully delete a value in the middle of the linked list.
+    15. Can successfully delete a the first value of the linked list.
+    16. Can successfully delete a the last value of the linked list.
+"""